-Example(s) >SYST:BEEP - Makes the instrument produce a sound.
-Notes SYSTem:TEMPerature Description Reads the on board temperature sensors Syntax SYSTem:TEMPerature? <board\no>, <sensor\no> 1, 2, or 3.
-(1: outputs 1-8, 2: outputs 9-16, 3: outputs 17-24).
-Arguments 1, 2, or 3.
-(1: left, 2: middle, 3: right). <sensor\no>: Query response Query only command.
+38.91 Example(s) >SYST:BEEP - Makes the instrument produce a sound.
+Notes SYSTem:TEMPerature Description Reads the on board temperature sensors Syntax SYSTem:TEMPerature? <board_no>, <sensor_no> <sensor_no>: 1, 2, or 3.
+(1: left, 2: middle, 3: right).
+Query response Query only command.
 Returns the temperature (in degree Celcius) at the specified location on the specified output printed circuit board (outputs 1-8, 9-16, 17-24) Example(s) >SYST:TEMP?
 1,3 - Reads the temperature of the right most sensor on the first board.

-38.91 Notes Used very rarely, primarily for diagnostic purposes.
-Commented [Jv2]: revised section
+Notes Used very rarely, primarily for diagnostic purposes.

 SYSTem:CLOCk:SOURce Description Sets or reads if the internal or an external clock is use for sample output.
 Syntax SYSTem:CLOCk:SOURce[?] {INTernal|EXTernal} Arguments {INTernal|EXTernal}: Specifies whether to use the internal clock (default) or an external 10MHz clock on the clock input connector (same as TRIG-IN 4).
 Query response Returns the selected currently used sample clock source.
-Example(s) >SYST:CLOC:SOUR EXT - Makes the instrument use an externally supplied 10MHz clock for sample output synchronization. >SYST:CLOC:SOUR? - Queries which clock is currently used EXT Notes This command is used for synchronizing multiple instruments.
+Example(s) >SYST:CLOC:SOUR EXT - Makes the instrument use an externally supplied 10MHz clock for sample output synchronization.

+>SYST:CLOC:SOUR? - Queries which clock is currently used EX This command is used for synchronizing multiple instruments.
 Note that the sample output rate is 1MHz, so an externally supplied 10MHz clock will be subdivided.
-The peak-to-peak amplitude of the signal should be at least $2.2\ V$ and positive.
+The peak-to-peak amplitude of the signal should be at least 2.2 V and positive.
 Signals below 5 MHz are ignored.

 The QDAC-II Compact can also generate a 10MHz clock on the TRIG Out 5 port.

+SYSTem:CLOCk:EXTernal:STATus

+Notes

-SYSTem:CLOCk:EXTernal:STATus Description Sets or reads if the internal or an external clock is use for sample output.
+Description Sets or reads if the internal or an external clock is use for sample output.

 Syntax SYSTem:CLOCk:External:STATus?